IKIM-Essen/ClusterDocs/docs/faq.md

 ## VSCode fails set itself up on a remote host

-Enable the VSCode setting `remote.SSH.lockfilesInTmp`.
+If Visual Studio Code is unable to complete the "Acquiring lock" step while trying connecting to a host with NFS home directories, enable the setting `remote.SSH.lockfilesInTmp`.

 ## A program fails with the message `too many open files`